FAQ

 Explore these frequently asked questions.
 Don’t see your question?

-Instead of teachers lecturing and working to fill students with recitable knowledge, we’re encouraging a collaborative work environment with mixed-age and ability-based pods facilitated by mentors(teachers) to pose questions, encourage thought and the opportunity to master skills vs. Earning a Grade or teaching to a test.
-We believe our children are exceptional and can succeed when given the space and the tools to learn in supportive and collaborative environments.
-All our learners will be given individual learning paths, based on their abilities, talents and passions, while ensuring they don’t miss any basic foundations.
+Instead of lecturing and working to fill students with recitable knowledge, we’re encouraging a collaborative work environment with mixed-age and ability-based pods facilitated by educators to pose questions, encourage thought and the opportunity to master skills vs. Earning a Grade or teaching to a test.
+We believe children are exceptional and can succeed when given the space and the tools to learn in supportive and collaborative environments.
+All our students will be given individual learning paths, based on their abilities, talents and passions, while ensuring they don’t miss any basic foundations (specifically in reading and in math).

-We’ll work hard to give your children the opportunity to learn through not only academic exploration, but also through adventure.
+We’ll work hard to give students the opportunity to learn through not only academic exploration, but also through adventure.
 We believe bringing children into nature, and giving them the opportunity to be children, is an essential part of childhood.
-So we’ve developed our year-round TRek program to get our children outside connect and iMmersed in nature.
+So we’ve developed our year-round TREK Adventure program to get students outside connected to, and immersed in, nature.

-Mountain House feels that external motivators and high-presure test scores or grades are not a critical component of a quality, meaningful education. normed achievement tests might be offered to assess progress, or given to watch for patterns of progress over time, but it will not be given as a regular benchmark for progress.
-We’d argue children aren’t “standard”, and use of a test as a means of measuring their abilities and strengths seems limiting to the learner, their abilities and their strengths.
+Mountain House feels that external motivators and high-pressure test scores or grades are not a critical component of a quality, meaningful education. normed achievement tests might be offered to assure parents our model is successful, assess individual progress, or given to watch for patterns of progress over time, but it will not be given as a regular benchmark for progress.

 In everyday life at Mountain House, we’ll develop real world skills and measure successes based on individual learning goals and collective learning expectations.
-Our learners will have multiple opportunities and ways through which to demonstrate proficiency and competency. we’ll regularly provide feedback on progress to help build self-esteem, pride and motivation for our learners.
-We aim to develop well-rounded and capable children, not just children who either test well, or have memorized information.
+Our students will have multiple opportunities and ways through which to demonstrate proficiency and competency. we’ll regularly provide feedback and assessment on progress on each student to help build self-esteem, pride and motivation for our students.
+We aim to develop well-rounded and capable students, not just children who either test well, or have memorized information.

-The colorado state development standards will be used as our initial guide to ensure all learners are where they should be academically.
-However, we bet your learner will have the opportunity to not only meet those “standards”, but far exceed them at MHA.
+The colorado state development standards will be used as our guide to ensure all learners are where they should be academically.
+However, we bet your student will have the opportunity to not only meet those “standards”, but exceed them at MHA.

-We are a private ministry association founded on Chrisitian ideals and offers faith-based instruction at our academy, including all typical subjects that are normed “school” subjects.
+We are a private ministry association founded on Traditional values and offers faith-based instruction at our academy, including all typical subjects that are normed “school” subjects.

 • Membership is voluntary and services are not open to the public (only to our private members)